 - XXIII.
 There are a number of other pieces of legislation for which the Council has delegated authority to implement, to enforce necessary works to be undertaken.
-Whether or not the Council chooses to use these powers will be determined by assessing the individual circumstances of the case.
+Whether of not the Council chooses to use these powers will be determined by assessing the individual circumstances of the case.
 These powers include:

 - Public Health Act 1936,

 - Prevention of Damage by Pests Act 1949

 - Local Government (Miscellaneous Provisions) Act 1976

-- Protection of Eviction Act 1977

 - South Yorkshire Act 1980

-- Local Government (Miscellaneous Provisions) Act 1982

 - Building Act 1984

 - Housing Act 1985

-- Environmental Protection Act 1990 - Deregulation Act 2015 - The Smoke and Carbon Monoxide Alarm (England) Regulations 2015 - Electrical Safety Standards in the Private Rented Sector (England) 2020
+- Environmental Protection Act 1990

+- The Smoke and Carbon Monoxide Alarm (England) Regulations 2015

+- Electrical Safety Standards in the Private Rented Sector (England) 2020